 Brooklyn Delhi Tomato Achaar (available at Whole Foods or Amazon)

 Add 1 tablespoon of oil to a non-stick skillet on medium heat.
 When heated, add tofu and saute until golden, about 5-7 minutes, flipping from time to time.
+Add salt to taste.
 Place tofu on a plate lined with paper towels.

 Thinly coat the skillet with more oil (there will be some left from the tofu still).
 Add onion and red bell pepper and sauté for a few minutes until just cooked through but still with shape.
 Add the jar of Brooklyn Delhi Golden Coconut Curry with the tofu.
-Fill jar with 1 cup of coconut milk or 1/4 cup water cap it and shake it up.
+Fill jar with 1 cup of coconut milk and shake it up.
 Add it to the pan to get a saucy consistency.
 Simmer until heated through.
+Salt to taste.